Slovak Ltd (s.r.o.)

 - Both foreigners and Slovak citizens may lead local entities, but foreigners need a temporary residence permit before they can be entered as statutory representatives in the Commercial Register (though this does not apply to citizens of the EU and OECD member states).

-The Articles of Association of a company in Slovakia can be signed through Power of Attorney (the same applies to Public Notary proceedings, a step required by the Slovakian Law).
+The Articles of Association of a company in Slovakia can be signed through a Power of Attorney (the same applies to Public Notary proceedings, a step required by the Slovakian Law).

-At least one shareholder is required and the maximum of fifty shareholders permitted.
-Each shareholder’s liability being limited to the amount specified in the Commercial Registry.
+At least one shareholder is required and a maximum of fifty shareholders permitted.
+Each shareholder’s liability is limited to the amount specified in the Commercial Registry.
 Shareholders may be individuals or a limited company and any individual resident in an EU or OECD country may become a director or shareholder.
 It is important to note that an individual may be the sole shareholder of up to three companies.
 Single-member companies cannot be the sole member of another limited liability company.

 The minimum registered capital is EUR 5,000.
 The minimum shareholder´s contribution is EUR 750.
 Before registering a company, at least 30% of each shareholder´s contribution and 50% of the minimum registered capital must be paid.
 Each share can have different rights, such as voting and distribution rights.
 The company can be incorporated only after depositing the minimum share capital of EUR 5,000 in a bank account by the shareholder(s).
 Since January 2016, the share capital of a Slovak company will not have to be paid up to a bank account.

 Directors may be of any nationality and may reside anywhere.
 Only one director is required, although there may be several.
-Directors can be residents or non-resident.
+Directors can be resident or non-resident.
 Corporate directors are allowed.
 Nominee directors are allowed.

 REGISTERED OFFICE, RESIDENT AGENT AND COMPANY SECRETARY